 Don Sodora, PhD

-Don Sodora is a professor at the Center for Infectious Disease Research.
+Don Sodora is a Professor at the Center for Infectious Disease Research.
 He joined in 2007 to advance the Center’s mission in the field of HIV research.
 The Sodora Laboratory investigates the ability of HIV to be transmitted from mothers to their children, as well as to understand how an HIV infection leads to immune dysfunction associated with AIDS.
-Recent studies have gone on to evaluate the interplay between co-infection of HIV and M.tuberculosis, which are currently both pandemics throughout the developing world.
+Many of their studies utilize the SIV virus, highly analogous to HIV, which infects a number of monkey species.
+Regarding HIV transmission, our recent studies focus on developing an HIV vaccine that can be delivered to a mucosal site (in collaboration with Noah Sather's laboratory).
+Immune dysfunction studies in the laboratory are currently focused on immunologic assessment of changes in the liver that occur during HIV/SIV infection.
 Don received his PhD in Microbiology from the University of Pennsylvania.
 He performed postdoctoral research at Stanford University and the Aaron Diamond AIDS Research Center in New York.
-Dr. Sodora has collaborators in Atlanta, Philadelphia, and Cape Town South Africa.
-He is dedicated to the training of undergraduate and graduate students, including serving as Chairman of the Admissions Committee for the Pathobiology Graduate Program at the University of Washington where he is an affiliate professor.
-Outside of the lab, Don enjoys spending time with his friends and family, hiking, taking photographs, and camping.
+Dr. Sodora has collaborators in Atlanta, Philadelphia, Oregon, Northern Ireland and Cape Town South Africa.
+He is dedicated to the training of undergraduate and graduate students, including serving on the Graduate Student Advisory Committee for the Pathobiology Graduate Program at the University of Washington.
+Outside of the lab, Don enjoys spending time with his friends and family, traveling, hiking, taking photographs, and camping.

 Founder, Professor & Past President